How sustainable is digital?

 What you will do:

-- Afternoon: Sketching your prototype and testing it among your peers.
-Presenting them in the group and discussion key learnings.
+- Afternoon: Re-design a digital product or service according to Sustainable Design Principles.
+Create your lo-fi prototype and test it among your peers.
+Present your ideas in the group and discuss your key learnings.

 Whom is this course for?

-You love your sustainable mindset or want to develop it.
+You love your sustainable mindset or want to develop it further.
 You are an aspiring change-maker looking for ways to reflect critically on your area of work, taking sustainability and ethics into account.

 Questions you may have: